brikis98/infrastructure-as-code-talk/README.md

 any changes you make to the apps on your host OS will automatically be reflected in the running Docker container.
 This lets you do iterative "make-a-change-and-refresh" style development.

-## How to deploy the microservices to production
+## How to deploy the microservices in AWS

 To deploy the microservices to your AWS account, see the [terraform-configurations README](./terraform-configurations).

 ## How to use your own Docker images